AionNext/BizCod/Programming Guide/Logic.md

  end
  ```

- This statement will set the `status` of `customerProfile` to `GOLD` if the income is al teast 200000.
+ This statement will set the `status` of `customerProfile` to `GOLD` if the income is at least 200000.
  In the folowing example, If statement will set the status to `REGULAR` if the income is less than 200000.

 ```js